sykk/rj/README.md

 # Discord-Telegram Relay Bot

 This is a modular Discord bot built using JavaScript.
-The bot can relay messages from a specified Telegram channel to a specified Discord channel using simple commands.
+The bot can relay messages from a specified Telegram channel to a specified Discord channel using simple commands, search Google, check cryptocurrency prices, and more.

 ## Setup